San Jose shooting leaves 8 dead, deceased suspect identified; White House monitoring rail yard incident

 "These folks were heroes during COVID-19, the buses never stopped running, VTA didn’t stop running.
 They just kept at work, and now we’re really calling on them to be heroes a second time to survive such a terrible, terrible tragedy," Santa Clara County Supervisor Cindy Chavez added.

-Santa Clara County Sheriff's deputies, fire personnel and San Jose Police responded to the initial shooting.
+Santa Clara County Sheriff's deputies, fire personnel and San Jose police responded to the initial shooting.

 Special agents from the FBI and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were also responding to the crime scene, officials said.